TjMott/TjMott.Writer/README.md

 2. Download the latest `.deb` file from [my releases page](https://github.com/TjMott/TjMott.Writer/releases).
 3. Install the deb file: `sudo dpkg -i tjm-writer_1.0.0-1_amd64.deb`
 4. Now you can launch TJ Mott's Writer from your launcher, or by executing `/opt/TjMott.Writer/TjMott.Writer`
-5. On first run, it will need to download and install CEF.
-Let it do so, then re-launch the application and it'll be ready to use.

 #### Red Hat-based Linuxes (Red Hat, Fedora, CentOS, Rocky)